TedHusted/awake/awake.md/awake.md

 “Only almost! — I’ll have to tweak our settings,” jokes Helen.
 All three smile and sip from their champagne glasses together.

-A photographer bobs his camera, asking for permission.
+A photographer taps his smart visor, asking for permission.
 Helen looks at Elena for approval, and then nods to the photographer, leaning into the couple for the click op.

 “Hey, speaking of Pulse,” says Helen, after the photographer scurries away, “my Association referrals suddenly improved quite a bit.
 Are you tweaking the algorithm?”